Rjmoodie/yardpass-upgrade/STRIPE_CONNECT_INTEGRATION.md

 # Stripe Connect Integration Documentation

 ## Overview
-This implementation provides a complete Stripe Connect integration for the YardPass platform, enabling seamless payment processing and payouts for event organizers.
+This implementation provides a complete Stripe Connect integration for the Liventix platform, enabling seamless payment processing and payouts for event organizers.

 ## Architecture